moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Delta update removing all tracks and terminating broadcast

-This example shows a delta catalog update for the media sender, Alice, removing all tracks and terminating her broadcast.
+This example shows a delta catalog update for a media producer removing all tracks and terminating the broadcast.

 ~~~json
 {